 You'll examine data sources including excavated material alongside material culture from museums and collections, standing buildings, landscapes and documentary sources of all kinds which relate to the UK, its former colonies and the wider world.

-In your final term of study, you will carry out research for your dissertation and give an assessed lecture on your dissertation topic (worth a total of 80 credits).
+In the final stage of your course, you will carry out research for your dissertation and give an assessed lecture on your dissertation topic.

 Recent examples of previous dissertation topics include: